boufik/Cyber-Handbook-Practices/VMs/Ubuntu/setup_ubuntu.md

 * The `Hard Disk File Location and Size` should look like this: `C:\Users\thoma\VirtualBox VMs\Test\Test.vdi`.
 * The first option `Create a Virtual Hard Disk Now` is usually automatically selected.
 Leave it this way.
 Put a value higher than `20 GB` in your VM.
-* Finally, leave the field `[re-allocate Full Size` unselected.
+* Finally, leave the field `Pre-allocate Full Size` unselected.
+If we select it, then the size of the VM storage will be fixed and will not be able to increase to fit our needs.
+We need dynamic space allocation.

 ## Next Steps

-After configuring all these tabs, our VM will automatically start running and downloading the necessary packages.
+After pressing `Finish`, the VM should automatically start running and downloading the necessary packages.
+If we do not see anything for some time at the beginning, we can always terminate the VM session.
+Then, we can configure its settings.
+Right-click in the VM using the GUI of VirtualBox and then press `Settings`.
+In the `Display` tab, set the `Video Memory` to the highest value (typically `128 MB`).
+Also, if we want our VM to automatically take an IP in the range of `192.168.0.0/16`, we need to go to the `Network` tab and change the value to `Bridged Adapter`.
+The `Name` will be in this form `Realtek ____CE Wireless LAN 802.11__ PCI NIC`, which is the NIC card.

+Now, if we had terminated our VM previously, we need to restart it.
+Press `Try or install Ubuntu` and the installation will begin shortly.
+If extra prompts appear next, press `Install` and `Erase disk and install Ubuntu` (it does not refer to the original disk of our host machine).
 This may take some time.
 In any case, the output should look like this:

 ![Ubuntu Downloads]()

+After the installation is complete, Ubuntu prompts us to fill in some other fields like username, password, computer name and region.
+Leave the field `Require my password to log in` **selected**.
+Then, Ubuntu instrcut us we had better restart our VM, so we follow this instruction.

+# After the first VM's reboot